megadigo/HalfRune/README.md

 To do's:
 ========

-- Choose the framework to do the game - MelonJs.
-OK
+- Choose the framework to do the game - MelonJs(https://github.com/obiot/melonJS) Done
 - Find some free sprites;
 - Write the history;
 - Blueprint the game;